 Resources and requirements

-Let’s use this single example to illustrate how your configuration can impact your server’s resources, and most importantly, your viewers’ experience.
-It’s a little simplistic and the actual numbers can vary in real life, but it should help answer the question of “approximately how much bandwidth and CPU will Owncast use?”
+Now that you understand the basics, let’s use an example to illustrate how your configuration can impact your server’s resources, and most importantly, your viewers’ experience.
+It’s a little simplistic and the actual numbers can vary in real life, but it could help answer the question of “approximately how much bandwidth and CPU will Owncast use?”

 Example Scenario